UTPB-COSC/UTPB-COSC-4490-Project3/README.md

-# Pirate Battleship Game (COSC 4490 - Project 2, Aswin)
+# Pirate Battleship Game (COSC 4490 - Project 3, Aswin)

 ## Overview

-Welcome to **Pirate Battleship**, a 2D game where you control a pirate ship navigating treacherous seas filled with obstacles like rocks and enemy threats.
+Welcome to **Pirate Battleship**, a 2D game where you control a pirate ship navigating treacherous seas filled with obstacles, enemy threats, and procedurally generated levels.
 The objective is to safely guide your ship while avoiding collisions with rocks and enemy attacks.
+Use your ship's cannon to destroy enemy boats and progress through dynamically generated levels.
 A collision with a rock or an enemy attack results in game over.
 However, you can restart and try again by pressing the "R" key.

-Built in Java with Swing for graphics, this game includes custom assets for the pirate ship, rocks, enemies, and sea background, along with sound effects and a debug mode for development insights.
+Built in Java with Swing for graphics, this game includes custom assets for the pirate ship, rocks, enemies, projectiles, and sea background, along with sound effects and a debug mode for development insights.

 ## Features